Vandebron/tech-blog/public/posts/vandebron-the-video-game.md

 ---
-title: Vandebron The Video Game A Hackathon Journey into the Energy Transition
+title: 'Vandebron The Video Game: A Hackathon Journey into the Energy Transition'
-description: Our Journey to find the perfect data storage solution for us
+description: A journey into the energy transition through the lens of a video game
 createdAt: 2025-01-21
 coverImage: images/game-start-screen.png
 tags: [godot, energy transition, gaming]